gootynz/Wled-Ws2805-HA-Fix/README.md

 ## Why does this exist?

-The WS2805 is a 5-channel RGBWW LED (R, G, B, W, WW).
-Home Assistant's built-in light integration does not correctly handle the dedicated white channels — it guesses at the color model, mangling colors and breaking white controls entirely.
+The WS2805 is a 5-channel RGBWW LED (R, G, B, cold white, warm white).
+Home Assistant's built-in `wled` integration doesn't correctly expose independent control of the two white channels — under certain WLED firmware capability reporting, the light entity can drop to a CCT-only color mode and lose RGB entirely.
+This is a known, currently open upstream bug: [home-assistant/core#146123](https://github.com/home-assistant/core/issues/146123).

-This is a known, long-standing issue that remains unfixed while HA continues to ship new features.
-Rather than wait for a fix that may never come, this card bypasses the broken integration entirely and talks directly to WLED's REST API for effects, speed and intensity — while routing on/off, brightness and color through HA's `callService` to keep your automations working.
+This card works around it two ways:

+- **`host:` mode** (direct WLED REST API, browser → WLED device) — bypasses the HA entity completely for effects, palettes, speed/intensity, and real independent cold/warm white control.
+This works out of the box, no HA-side patching required.
+- **`entity:` mode** — used for on/off, brightness, and state sync so your existing automations keep working.
+If you also want the *entity itself* to correctly report true independent CW/WW (`rgbww_color`), you'll need a patched `wled` integration — HA core's stock version doesn't do this yet.
+See the linked issue above for current status.

+You can use `host:` alone for full control without touching HA's integration at all, or combine both for entity-based automations plus full manual control.

 **No iframe.
 No popups.
-No scroll hijacking.
-No broken light entity.**
+No scroll hijacking.**

 ---

 ## Features

-- On/Off toggle synced with HA state
+- On/Off toggle + brightness slider, synced with HA entity state
-- Brightness slider
-- 7 quick-pick color buttons (tap to set color and power on simultaneously)
+- 7 quick-pick color buttons (instant color + power on)
-- Configurable color preset dropdown (supports multi-color effect presets)
+- Real independent cold/warm white sliders via direct WLED REST (`host:` mode)
+- **Color Palettes** — 18 curated WLED palettes, live-rendered as gradient swatches pulled directly from your WLED device (`/json/palx`), paged list, click to apply
-- WLED effect selector (loaded directly from your WLED device)
+- WLED effect selector — loaded live from your device, not hardcoded
 - Effect speed and intensity sliders
-- Card background tints to reflect the current light color
+- Card background tints to reflect current light color, locked during active edits to avoid flicker/revert from background polling
-- Works alongside existing automations — no conflicts
+- Standalone test-harness friendly — works without a `hass` object

+---

+## Requirements

+- WLED **0.14+** (uses `/json/palx` for palette gradient data, added in 0.14)
+- `host:` must be reachable from your **browser**, not from HA itself:
+  - On LAN: local IP (`http://192.168.1.x`) or mDNS (`http://wled.local`)
+  - Remote access (Nabu Casa, Cloudflare Tunnel, etc.): LAN IP won't resolve externally — use a FQDN that does, or omit `host:` and run entity-only (loses effects/palettes/CW-WW control)

 ---